endoflife-date/endoflife.date/products/windowsServer.md

 > Microsoft.
 The brand name was changed to Windows Server in 2003.

 ## [Servicing channels](https://learn.microsoft.com/windows-server/get-started/servicing-channels-comparison)
-Previously with Windows Server 2016 and Windows Server 2019 there have been two primary release channels available:
+There have been historically three primary release channels available:
 * Long-Term Servicing Channel (LTSC)
 * Semi-Annual Channel (SAC)
+* Annual Channel (AC)

-The Windows Server Semi-Annual Channel (SAC) was retired on August 9, 2022.
+The Windows Server Semi-Annual Channel (SAC) [was retired on August 9, 2022](https://learn.microsoft.com/en-us/lifecycle/announcements/windows-server-20h2-retiring).
 There will be no future SAC releases of Windows Server.

+The Windows Server Annual Channel (AC) was released after the retirement of the Semi-Annual Channel (SAC).
+The first release of the Annual Channel (AC) was on October 24, 2023.

 ### Long-Term Servicing Channel (LTSC)
 With the Long-Term Servicing Channel, a new major version of Windows Server is released every 2-3 years.
 Users are entitled to 5 years of mainstream support and 5 years of extended support.
 The Long-Term Servicing Channel will continue to receive security and non-security updates, but it will not receive the new features and functionality.